Top 3 Things You’ll Learn

 - How carved-out pharmacy benefits fits into today’s healthcare market

-It’s important to note that all the major PBMs are still selling carve-out plans every day.
-For example, UnitedHealth Group still has its Optum division, which is dedicated to pharmacy benefits.
+It’s important to note that all the major PBMs still sell carve-out plans.
+For example, UnitedHealth Group still has its OptumRx division, which is dedicated to pharmacy benefits.
 These large companies understand the need for dedicated pharmacy expertise and solutions tailored to individual companies, especially at the mid-market level.
 Carving-out pharmacy benefits provides that level of service.

 For non-Fortune 100 companies, carving-out pharmacy is a critical component of sustainable healthcare benefit plans. #carveout #pbm